leetobin/firebrickRemote/README.md

 *WiFi dongle - we are using a Belkin N150 http://www.belkin.com/us/F7D1102-Belkin/p/P-F7D1102 *E-MINI series 3016 case - http://www.minicase.net/product_E-3016.html

 Note: If you want to use RAID storage, you will also need two equal-sized HDDs.
+This version requires a USB key to operate.
+We are working to make the bzImage fit on BIOS now, so stay tuned!

 For more info visit http://digitalfire.ucd.ie/?page_id=1011